Yirululu/CS330/snake_game.md

 ### 2.3 Enhanced User Experience:

-- Audio effects:
-  - Background music for immersion.
-  - Sound effects for eating food and collisions.
 - Difficulty progression:
   - The snake's speed increases as the player's score rises, implemented through an exponential decay function to ensure a smooth and manageable challenge.
 - High Score Module: